Sweet Potato and Black Bean Enchiladas

 This post may contain affiliate links.
 As Amazon Associates and through other affiliate programs, we earn from qualifying purchases if you click on a link – at no extra cost to you.
 We only promote products we actually use and truly love!

-Our recipe is an adaptation of these sweet potato enchiladas from Chelsea’s Messy Apron.
-We discovered her take on vegetarian enchiladas in college and fell in love with how easy and affordable they were!
-We started making this dish so often that we decided to put our own spin on it with our favorite spicy peppers and homemade ranchero sauce.
+Our recipe is an adaptation of the sweet potato enchiladas from Chelsea’s Messy Apron.
+We found her recipe in college and fell in love with how easy and affordable it was!
+Our spin on it features our favorite spicy peppers and homemade ranchero sauce, since we love to add a little bit of heat to most things we cook.

 Sweet potato black bean enchiladas in a casserole dish